-If hemp isn’t your thing, there are many other protein powder options to choose from, including whey (preferably grass fed – it is better for you, the animals, and the environment), rice, egg, soy, pea, and casein.
+If hemp isn’t your thing, there are many other protein powder options to choose from, including whey (preferably grass-fed – it is better for you, the animals, and the environment), rice, egg, soy, pea, and casein.
 Read the ingredients on labels carefully when selecting a protein powder.
 Many have added sugar or artificial sweeteners and fillers, and some contain GMO ingredients.
-Also consider your specific dietary needs and any food allergies or sensitivities you may have.
-The less ingredients, the better, generally speaking.
+Also, consider your specific dietary needs and any food allergies or sensitivities you may have.
+The fewer ingredients, the better, generally speaking.
 Naked Nutrition makes a wide variety of protein powders that contain no fillers, artificial flavors, sweeteners, or colors, are gluten-free, and are non-GMO.

 Thicken it up with healthy fat

 Avocado, seeds, seed butter, and nut butter (almond, cashew, hazelnut, macadamia, walnut) work well as flavorful thickeners and are great sources of healthy fat.
 If you like some texture in your smoothies, you can toss in a few whole nuts instead of nut butter.